msayson/msayson.github.io/_posts/2017-06-24-whats-risk-management.markdown

 * <a target="_blank" href="https://www.amazon.com/gp/product/0321356705/ref=as_li_tl?ie=UTF8&tag=masblog0c-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=0321356705&linkId=41035ec6c1a8dab889475358b0afce38">Software Security: Building Security In, by Gary McGraw</a>\*
 * [UBC CPEN 442 Introduction to Computer Security](http://courses.ece.ubc.ca/cpen442/syllabus/index.html), taught by Konstantin Beznosov

-<div style="font-size: 14px">*We are a participant in the Amazon Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon and affiliated sites.</div>
+<p class="post-script">*We are a participant in the Amazon Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon and affiliated sites.</p>